knyete/Micropython-scheduler/README.md

 microsecond region are required, there is no alternative than to use the ``pyb.udelay()`` function.

-The above syntax is valid for delays up to 1073 seconds.
-For arbitrarily log delays issue
+The above syntax is valid for delays up to 536 seconds.
+For arbitrarily long delays issue

 ```python
 def mythread():